1. WHAT IS THE GUIDE ABOUT?

 Usually prizes includes Alternative Art Cards (regular cardboard for participation and Acrylic spotgloss for top spots), Acrylic Tokens for the game, Play Mats for the top players and a Trophy.
 Most of it can be kept to spice up your games and make your decks look flashy or be sold on the second hand market.
 Prices on the second hand market for collectible items are "ok" and in some instances have been enough to fund a trip for a player who wanted nothing but the experience and glory, and couldn't care less about the various prizes.

 If you are buying prizes, i.e. cards/tokens/play mats, on the second hand market just be aware of what kit you are buying from.
-A play mat from a Store Championship should not be evaluated as high as a play mat from a Regional Championship, which in turn should be less worth than a Nationals play mat.
-There'll hundreds of Store Championship play mats while play mats from Nationals will be much more scarce.
+A play mat from a Store Championship should not be evaluated as highly as a play mat from a Regional Championship, which in turn should be less worth than a Nationals play mat.
+There will be hundreds of Store Championship play mats while play mats from Nationals will be much more scarce.
 Generally speaking, buying alternative art cards, etc. is much cheaper after a couple of months, whereas straight after a tournament it's incredibly overpriced.

 The content creator Amanda Reynolds aka JediGeekGirl from I Rebel - A Star Wars Destiny Podcast keeps an archive of every single promotional product released by Fantasy Flight Games for Star Wars Destiny.
-If you are a true collector you might find some of the products quite difficult to come by as they were released in EXTREMELY LIMITED quantities.
+If you are a true collector you might find some of the products quite difficult to come by as they were released in EXTREMELY LIMITED quantities (and the price follows that limited availability!).

 Star Wars Destiny is being distributed around the world in plethora of languages, including: English, German, French, Polish, Hungarian, Italian, Spanish, etc. (I've probably missed a lot of languages).